Parliament of Morocco: Elections

-The 2011 Moroccan general election witnessed the Islamist party, the Justice and Development Party (PJD), winning the largest number of seats, making up 22.78% of the parliament.
-It remained the largest party after the 2016 general election, winning 125 of the 395 seats in the House of Representatives, a gain of 18 seats from 2011.
-Abdelillah Benkirane was reappointed Prime Minister by the King on 10 October.
-The Authenticity and Modernity Party (PAM) won 102 seats, and the remainder were split among smaller parties.
+In the 2011 Moroccan general election, the Justice and Development Party (PJD) won the largest number of seats, securing 22.78% of those in the House of Representatives.

+The party maintained its position as the largest parliamentary force following the 2016 general election, winning 125 out of 395 seats, an increase compared to 2011.
+Abdelilah Benkirane was subsequently appointed Head of Government by the King on 10 October 2016.
+The Authenticity and Modernity Party (PAM) emerged as the second-largest party, while the remaining seats were distributed among several other parties.

-In the 2021 Moroccan general election, the PJD suffered an electoral wipeout, with the liberal National Rally of Independents becoming the largest party in Parliament.
-Its leader, Aziz Akhannouch, subsequently formed a coalition government with the PAM and Istiqlal Party.
+In the 2021 Moroccan general election, the PJD experienced a significant electoral decline.
+The National Rally of Independents (RNI) became the largest party in Parliament.
+Its leader, Aziz Akhannouch, subsequently formed a coalition government with the PAM and the Istiqlal Party.

 Composition

-Since 1996, the national legislature has become bicameral and has therefore two parliamentary chambers:
+Since the constitutional reform of 1996, the national legislature has been bicameral, consisting of two parliamentary chambers: